US x Iran permanent peace deal by May 31, 2026? — Market Analysis

 FAQ

-What is the risk of holding this to expiry?
+What is the biggest risk to holding this position overnight?

 Bottom line